-The annual budget is one of the single most important documents the Finance Department prepares for the city.
+The annual budget is one of the two important documents the Finance Department prepares for the city.

 Changes resulting from the budget workshops are incorporated into the document and presented for adoption in September.
 On October 1, the budget is implemented.